nand-nor/shardbearer/README.md

 Furthermore, any `radiant` at any time can become a `herald`, so any `radiant` can take on the controller role as long as it has first taken on the `herald` role.

-The goal being to avoid creating a system that has any single point of failure by enabling

-Each replica group leader
-additionally votes to elect a top level `shard` controller `herald`.

 #### Increase System Autonomy

 To increase the system's ability to execute more autonomously, I have attempted to remove the need for any